spryker/spryker-docs/_includes/pbc/all/install-features/202400.0/install-the-service-points-feature.md

 {% endinfo_block %}

-3. To enable the Storefront API, register the plugins:
+3. To enable the Storefront API, register the following plugins:

 | PLUGIN                                     | SPECIFICATION                                     | PREREQUISITES | NAMESPACE                                                 |
 |--------------------------------------------|---------------------------------------------------|---------------|-----------------------------------------------------------|